top of page

 IMG_7360.JPG

-A range of engaging learning experiences that involve both cognitive and motor skills.
+A range of engaging learning experiences that involve learning, cognitive and motor skills.

-These can include finding out about the difficulties of handling objects whilst wearing the heavy gloves of a spacesuit, using telescopes to observe the 'moon', and examining some genuine original newspapers from the era of the space race.
+These can include finding out about the difficulties of handling objects whilst wearing the heavy gloves of a spacesuit, using telescopes to observe the 'moon', examining some genuine original newspapers from the era of the space race, and real meteorites from outer space!

 IMG_2483.JPG